mentat-is/gulp/README.md

 >   - if TEST_WS_ID is not specified, ingestion happens anyway, but results are not broadcasted.
 >
 > - resuming ingestion is supported **if the `req_id` parameter is the same across requests**.

+## client

+on Windows, just unzip the [.NET client UI](./dotnet-ui.zip) and you're good to go.

+on Linux, follow [the instructions] to run it under Wine.